Sound of the Underground (song): Live performances

 Girls Aloud performed "Sound of the Underground" live for the first time on Popstars: The Rivals on 7 December 2002, wearing coordinating pink-and-black outfits as seen on the single's music video.
 Small puffs of smoke were sent up into the air each time the song reached its chorus.
 In order to promote the single, the group performed the single at various locations across the country, including a signing at an HMV store in Manchester's Trafford Centre.
 They also made many television appearances, performing on programmes such as CD:UK, GMTV, Popworld, RI:SE, Richard and Judy, Smile, This Morning, Top of the Pops Saturday, and UK Top 40: CBBC Viewers' Vote.
 They performed on Popstars again on 22 December, just moments after finding out their single was the Christmas number one.
-Wearing all-white outfits, the performance included lights and smoke as well as adlibs referencing the number one.
+The group wore all-white outfits during a performance that included lights and smoke as well as ad-libs referencing the number one.
 They also sang "Sound of the Underground" on the Top of the Pops Christmas special, which airs annually on Christmas Day.

-The song was performed on shows like Tops of the Pop and The Saturday Show during 2003.
+The song was performed on shows like Tops of the Pops and The Saturday Show during 2003.
 It was also performed at a number of live events in 2003, such as Ireland's ChildLine Concert, Spring Break, Pepsi Silver Clef, Party in the Park, Live & Loud, and the West Belfast Festival.
 Girls Aloud began to promote the song's release across continental Europe, which involved appearances at Belgium's TMF Awards and on Germany's VIVA Interaktiv and the German version of Top of the Pops.
 In the United Kingdom, Girls Aloud performed "Sound of the Underground" at the 2003 Disney Channel Kids Awards (where it was named Best Single), the Children in Need telethon, and once again at 2003's Top of the Pops Christmas special.
 Girls Aloud returned to Ireland's ChildLine in 2004.
 It was also performed for the group's MTV special, as seen on their DVD Girls on Film.